-- 57. Plaintiffs incorporate all preceding paragraphs as if fully stated herein. - 58.
-Defendant failed to pay overtime to Excepted Employees classified as non-exempt from the FLSA overtime provisions who worked in excess of the applicable threshold for overtime performed between December 22, 2018 and January 25, 2019 on their Scheduled Payday.

-- 59. Many Excepted Employees classified as non-exempt from the FLSA's overtime provisions worked in excess of the applicable threshold for overtime pay on December 22, 2018, as well as during the period December 23, 2018 through January 25, 2019. - 60.
+- 58. Plaintiffs incorporate all preceding paragraphs as if fully stated herein. - 59.
+Defendant failed to pay overtime to Excepted Employees classified as non-exempt from the FLSA overtime provisions who worked in excess of the applicable threshold for overtime performed on December 22, 2018, during the pay period beginning on December 23, 2018, and on subsequent paydays if the shutdown is not resolved. - 60.
+Many Excepted Employees classified as non-exempt from the FLSA's overtime provisions worked in excess of the applicable threshold for overtime pay on December 22, 2018, as well as on days during the pay period beginning on December 23, 2018, and Excepted Employees will likely continue to do such work during subsequent pay periods if the shutdown is not resolved. - 61.
 Defendant violated the FLSA by failing to pay overtime pay on the Scheduled Payday to Excepted Employees classified as non-exempt from the FLSA's overtime provisions who worked in excess of the applicable threshold for overtime pay.
-Its violation was willful, and in conscious or reckless disregard of the requirements of the FLSA. - 61.
-As contemplated by the Acting White House Chief of Staff, Defendant also violated the FLSA by failing to pay overtime pay on the Scheduled Payday to Excepted Employees classified as non-exempt from the FLSA's overtime provisions who worked in excess of the applicable threshold for overtime pay during the period December 23, 2018 through January 25, 2019.
-Such violations are willful, and in conscious or reckless disregard of the requirements of the FLSA. - 62.
-As a result, Excepted Employees covered by the FLSA's overtime provisions suffered injuries, including monetary damages, and are entitled to wages owed and to liquidated damages in the full amount of any overtime earned as well as the employees' appropriate straight time rate of pay for non-overtime hours in weeks in which the Excepted Employee also worked overtime.
+Its violation was willful, and in conscious or reckless disregard of the requirements of the FLSA. - 62.
+As contemplated by the Acting White House Chief of Staff, Defendant also violated the FLSA by failing to pay overtime pay on the Scheduled Payday to Excepted Employees classified as non-exempt from the FLSA's overtime provisions who worked in excess of the applicable threshold for overtime pay during the pay period beginning on December 23, 2018, and on subsequent paydays if the shutdown is not resolved.
+Such violations are willful, and in conscious or reckless disregard of the requirements of the FLSA.

+63. As a result, Excepted Employees covered by the FLSA's overtime provisions suffered injuries, including monetary damages, and are entitled to wages owed and to liquidated damages.